-Net revenues in 2023 are anticipated to remain essentially flat compared to 2022.
-The year-on-year comparison will be impacted by the non-recurrence of a gain on the sale of the Deutsche Bank Financial Advisors business in Italy and by lower revenues from workout activities in Sal.
+Net revenues in Private Bank for 2023 are anticipated to be slightly higher compared to 2022.
+The year-onyear comparison will be impacted by the non-recurrence of a gain on the sale of the Deutsche Bank Financial Advisors business in Italy and by lower revenues from workout activities in Sal.
 Oppenheim.
-Revenues excluding these specific items are expected to be slightly higher compared to 2022 driven by net positive effects from the rising interest rate environment and by continued business growth despite an expected slowdown of the growth of the German mortgage book.

-In the Private Bank Germany, revenues are expected to be slightly higher compared to 2022.
-Net interest income is expected to grow driven by higher deposit revenues which will be largely offset by reduced funding benefits including from the ECB's Targeted Longer Term Refinancing Operations ("TLTRO") program.
-Fee income is expected to remain essentially flat with increases in investment product revenues in part offset by impacts from changes in contractual and regulatory conditions.
+Revenues excluding these specific items are expected to be higher compared to 2022 driven by net positive effects from the rising interest rate environment and by continued business growth despite an expected slowdown in loan volume growth.
+In Private Bank Germany, revenues are expected to be higher compared to 2022.
+Net interest income is expected to grow driven by higher deposit revenues, which will be partly offset by reduced funding benefits.
+Fee income is expected to be lower driven by changes in contractual and regulatory conditions.
+Fee income from investment product revenues is expected to be essentially flat.

-Net revenues in the International Private Bank are expected to be slightly lower compared to 2022 driven by the non-recurrence of the aforementioned gain in Italy of approximately \in 310 million and Sal.
+Net revenues in International Private Bank are expected to be lower compared to 2022 driven by the non-recurrence of the aforementioned gain on sale in Italy of approximately \in 310 million and Sal.
 Oppenheim workout revenues of approximately \in 130 million.
-Excluding these specific items, revenues are anticipated to be slightly higher year-on-year reflecting continued business growth supported by prior relationship manager hiring.
-Positive impacts from rising interest rates are expected to more than compensate for the impact of reduced benefits from the ECB's TLTRO program.
+Excluding these specific items, revenues are anticipated to be essentially flat year-on-year.
+Positive impacts driven by deposit products in the EMEA region are expected to be in part offset by continued headwinds in the APAC region, reduced funding benefits and forgone revenues after the aforementioned business sale.